 From time-to-time other communicable diseases may be designated by the State Board of Health as diseases that require immunizations.
 For the safety of all students, the partner school principal may remove a student from school or establish a deadline for meeting state requirements if a student does not have the necessary immunizations or authorized exemption.
-In the event of a chicken pox epidemic, the partner school superintendent may temporarily deny admission to a student otherwise exempted from the chicken pox immunization requirement.
-Any questions about immunizations or exemptions should be directed to the Dean of Students.
+In the event of a medical epidemic, the partner school superintendent may temporarily deny admission to a student otherwise exempted due to immunization requirements.
+Any questions about immunizations or exemptions should be directed to the Dean of Students